-THEMIS represents a network of top universities which have come together to create a new standard in business law in response to an ever-increasing demand for law professionals with international know-how and expertise.
+THEMIS represents a network of top universities which have come together to create a new standard in business law.
+The program was established in response to an ever-increasing demand for law professionals with international know-how and expertise.

-Students enrolled in the Master’s Program in Business Law also have the opportunity to gain an additional qualification with the THEMIS program.
+Students enrolled in the master’s program Business Law have the opportunity to gain additional qualification with the THEMIS program.
 THEMIS is a certificate program with a focus on business law and international law, organized by the International Legal Network of Excellence.
 The program includes three elements: an exchange semester, an internship, and a seminar.

 Students who successfully complete these three elements receive the program’s Joint Certificate in International and Business Law.